Clinic Mastery Marketing

 Built by clinic owners who understand healthcare.
 Targeting the OT patients you can actually win on Google.
 Measured in real bookings, not clicks.

 Most OT clinics that try Google Ads end up with the wrong type of inquiry.
 The campaign generates leads, but they're for services your clinic doesn't actually offer.
-Paediatric inquiries that go to an adult-only clinic.
+Paediatric inquiries that go to an adult only clinic.
 NDIS inquiries that go to a private-only practice.
-School services inquiries that go to a workplace-injury clinic.
+School services inquiries that go to a workplace injury clinic.
 The reason is almost always the same.
-OT is one of the broadest scope-of-practice professions in healthcare.
+OT is one of the broadest scope of practice professions in healthcare.
 The campaign needs to be just as narrow as the niche you actually work in.
 Otherwise the budget burns and the team gets frustrated.

 google.com